 Are you looking for the best air purifier for dust or the best air purifier for smoke?
 It makes a difference.
 Some models work best for allergies.
 Others are best for pet dander.
 Air purifiers and air cleaners utilize a variety of technologies to clean or filter room air.
-These are discussed in depth in the article How Air Cleaners Work.

 Dust can be removed from air using any of several technologies.
 Most involve cycling the air through a filter that traps or attracts dust particles to withdraw them from the air.
 In actuality, most tabletop and room air cleaners send air through a gauntlet of filters: a foam pre-filter to screen out large particles, the primary filter or electrical-attraction device to catch smaller particles, a carbon filter to remove odors and some gases, and a post-filter for any remaining particles.